Whalien08/IR-Pedestrian-Detection/README.md

     L1 Weight: 100 (High importance on structural accuracy)

+## Model Architecture: YOLOv8

+This project utilizes the YOLOv8 architecture for real-time object detection.
+YOLOv8 is a state-of-the-art model that unifies feature extraction, multi-scale fusion, and decoupled detection heads.
+## 1. Backbone (Feature Extractor)

+The backbone is responsible for extracting hierarchical features from the input image.

+    CSPDarknet53: Used to capture both low-level textures and high-level semantic information.

+    C2f Module: Replaces the C3 modules from previous versions.
+It uses additional skip connections and split operations to improve gradient flow and learning efficiency.

+    SPPF (Spatial Pyramid Pooling-Fast): Pools feature maps into a fixed size, ensuring the model handles various input dimensions effectively.

+## 2. Neck (Feature Aggregator)

+The neck acts as a bridge, fusing multi-scale features to detect objects of different sizes.

+    PAN-FPN: YOLOv8 employs a Path Aggregation Network (PAN) combined with a Feature Pyramid Network (FPN) structure.

+    Function: It aggregates feature maps from different stages of the backbone, enabling the model to retain both spatial detail and semantic context.

+## 3. Head (Detection)

+The detection head generates the final bounding boxes and class probabilities.

+    Anchor-Free Design: Unlike older versions, YOLOv8 predicts an object's midpoint directly rather than using predefined anchor boxes.

+    Decoupled Head: The classification and regression (bounding box) tasks are processed in separate branches, which significantly improves detection performance.

 ## Results

 The final model generates IR images where pedestrians are clearly distinguishable from the background, even when overlapping.
 This allows for more reliable pedestrian detection in simulated traffic scenarios.